Denver and Rio Grande Western Railroad

-The Rio Grande was the epitome of mountain railroading, with a motto of Through the Rockies, not around them and later Main line through the Rockies, both referring to the Rocky Mountains.
+The Rio Grande was a strong example of mountain railroading, with a motto of Through the Rockies, not around them and later Main line through the Rockies, both referring to the Rocky Mountains.

 The D&RGW operated the highest mainline rail line in the United States, over the 10240 ft Tennessee Pass in Colorado, and the famed routes through the Moffat Tunnel and the Royal Gorge.
 At its height, in 1889, the D&RGW had the largest narrow-gauge railroad network in North America with 1,861 mi of track interconnecting the states of Colorado, New Mexico, and Utah.
 Known for its independence, the D&RGW operated the Rio Grande Zephyr until its discontinuation in 1983.
 This was the last private intercity passenger train in the United States until Brightline began service in Florida in 2018.

 In 1988, the Rio Grande's parent corporation, Rio Grande Industries, purchased Southern Pacific Transportation Company, and as the result of a merger, the larger Southern Pacific Railroad name was chosen for identity.
 The Rio Grande operated as a separate division of the Southern Pacific until 1992.
 Today, most former D&RGW main lines are owned and operated by the Union Pacific Railroad while several branch lines are now operated as heritage railways by various companies.